Re: Telling and Re: Form

 Dates: Friday May 13th – Saturday May 14th, 2022

 We are pleased to announce the Call for Papers for Indiana University’s 19th Annual Interdisciplinary Conference, hosted by the Department of English.
 This conference will be held virtually on Friday May 13th and Saturday May 14th.
+Our keynote speaker is Jo-ann Archibald (Q’um Q’um Xiiem), the author of Indigenous Storywork: Educating the Heart, Mind, Body, and Spirit.

 The conference theme seeks to address questions surrounding how stories are crafted, shared, remembered, and revised.
 Why do the stories we tell ourselves – and others – matter?
 This conference will attempt to theorize the spaces between a story told about oneself and a story told about another, and how these stories could help or hinder us as we try to make sense of the so-called unprecedented times in which we live.
 How do certain types of narratives both reflect and shape certain realities?
 And in the classroom, how might questions of narrative be addressed through antiracist and anticolonial pedagogies?
 Papers may choose to investigate how storytellers of various kinds respond to the crucial political and social challenges of our time through histories, accounts, and recitations – spoken, written, embodied, or otherwise expressed.